Skip to content

 Exercise is an excellent self-care activity because it has multiple benefits for our physical and mental health.
 Exercise has been shown to boost neurotransmitters in the brain, improving mood and alleviating symptoms of these conditions.
 Additionally, exercise can help to enhance the quality of sleep and increase energy levels.

 There are many different ways to get exercise.
 It may be helpful to think of exercise simply as “movement” or “opportunities to move your body.”
 Some people prefer to go to the gym, while others enjoy outdoor activities like hiking or biking.
-Remember that playing the yard with your kids, or dancing, also counts!
+Remember that playing the yard with your kids or dancing also counts!
 No matter what you choose to do, the important thing is to find an activity that you enjoy.
 As the adage goes, the best exercise is the one that you’ll do.

 The VA offers several tools to help you get motivated to exercise and create an exercise plan that works.

-MOVE!
+VA MOVE!
+Program

 The VA’s MOVE!
 Weight Management Program offers resources on healthy eating and physical activity.
 It provides education and support for making lifestyle changes over a 19-week program.